GDmac/freemember/docs/register_tag.md

 In addition, you may submit any of the other member fields (and custom member fields) as available in the [Update Profile Tag](update_profile_tag.md).

+Note: If you have set any member fields as "required" in the ExpressionEngine control panel, you should either make sure that you have also specified those fields in the `require=""` parameter, or you should not mark them as required in the control panel.

 ### email
 Allow the user to specify their email address.
 This must be unique across all members in your site.
 Use the field helper to add this to your form::